AnswerDotAI/fasthtml-example/01_todo_app/README.md

     return Li(show, dt, ' | ', edit, id=tid(self.id))
 ```

 This method defines how each Todo object is displayed, including its title, completion status, and edit link.
+We are taking advantage of monkey patching via the `@patch` decorator to add new functionality to the Todo class.
+If you want to learn more about monkey patching, check out this [article](https://en.wikipedia.org/wiki/Monkey_patch).

 ### Adding New Todos

-The form for adding new todos is created dynamically:
+Here is how we setup the form for adding new todos:

 ```python
 def mk_input(**kw): return Input(id="new-title", name="title", placeholder="New Todo", **kw)